 Looking to achieve radiant skin?
 Look no further!
-In this blog post, I’ve got you covered with 6 amazing DIY salt scrub recipes that will leave your skin glowing and refreshed.
+In this blog post, I’ve got you covered with 6 amazing homemade salt scrub recipes that will leave your skin glowing and refreshed.

 I’ve combined the zesty invigoration and gentle exfoliating power of lemon peel powder with the deep moisturizing benefits of coconut and sweet almond oils.
 My daughter wanted me to call this lemon heaven, as it’s her new favorite recipe of mine.